-Richland man gets 20 years prison in strangling case
+West Richland man gets 20 years in prison in strangling case

 KENNEWICK, Wash.
 (AP) - A West Richland man has been sentenced to 20 years in prison for strangling his former co-worker to death.

-The Tri-City Herald reports William C. Lee was sentenced Friday in connection with the death of 53-year-old Alisa J. Brewer on Dec.
-9.
+William C. Lee was sentenced Friday in connection with the death of 53-year-old Alisa J. Brewer on Dec.
+9, the Tri-City Herald reports.

 Lee, 25, pleaded guilty to second-degree murder earlier this year.
 Prosecutors said he called 911 at 1:20 a.m. to report he’d killed a woman in his apartment and was going to kill himself.
 He was eventually taken into custody at the scene.